 Over the course of five weeks, identical twin brothers, one wife, a dog, and a bereaved young woman collide against each other to hilarious and sometimes horrifying effect.
 Everything is questioned and tested as they jockey for position and try to maintain the status quo.
 Love is the poison, the antidote, the devil and, ultimately, the hero.

 This debut novel was published in April, and I am very much looking forward to what Marcia Butler writes next.
-I will be posting my review later this month, but for the sake of this post I will say that although the story falls flat at the end, the writing is worth it.
+You can read my full book review here, but for the sake of this post I will say that although the story falls flat at the end, the writing makes reading worth it.

 In the Time of the Butterflies by Julia Alvarez